kobarity/qnaplxdunpriv/README.md

 To undo the changes, specify `unset` instead of `set`.

-Usage of this program is show below:
+Usage of this program is shown below:

 ```text
 usage: qnaplxdunpriv.py [-h] [--dry-run] [--station STATION]